Fire, risk of explosions prompt evacuations near Georgia chemical plant

 One firefighter sustained minor injuries, the board of commissioners originally said on Facebook.
 Confirming the injury during a news conference, officials said the firefighter had been transported to a local hospital for exhaustion, and was in stable condition.
 No civilian injuries were reported, they said, and an estimated five or six employees at the chemical plant were accounted for after a safe evacuation.

-The agency shared guidelines for people who were ordered to evacuate in a subsequent tweet.

-"If you are going to the shelter, please bring personal care items including medications, toiletries, and clothing for you and your family," emergency management authorities tweeted.
-"Domesticated pets are allowed, but need to be in a kennel.
-Bring leashes, food, and medicine for pets."
+In nearby Camden County, emergency officials urged people in several areas to shelter in place and avoid outdoor activities.

 The fire had been contained and was expected to burn itself out, Baasen said in an email message to The Associated Press.
-She said hazards from the smoke posed the largest concern, though there was also a potential the fire could cause explosions.
+She said hazards from the smoke posed the largest concern.

 Officers at the Glynn County Sheriff's Office responded to the chemical plant fire, and multiple explosions were reported before the fire was contained, according to CBS affiliate WTOC.
-The sheriff's office activated a code red alert that called a multi-agency fire detail to the scene, the station reported, adding that fire crews still could not safely enter the plant late on Monday morning.
+The sheriff's office activated a code red alert that called a multi-agency fire detail to the scene, the station reported.

-As WTOC previously reported, fire officials confirmed that the chemical involved in the plant explosion has been identified as hydrogen peroxide pinene, a volatile chemical used in fragrances and mineral oils.
+As WTOC reported, fire officials confirmed that the chemical involved in the plant explosion has been identified as hydrogen peroxide pinene, a volatile chemical used in fragrances and mineral oils.
 However, details about the chemical explosions — officials said there were three — and what caused them remained unclear.
-Fire crews from Camden, Nahunta, Brunswick, and Jacksonville, Florida, as well as a regional HAZMAT team, are coordinating their ongoing response to the fire.
+Fire crews from Camden, Nahunta, Brunswick, and Jacksonville, Florida, as well as a regional hazmat team, were coordinating their response to the fire.

-Because shifting winds remained a concern later Monday morning, even after the fire was contained, weather experts were called to the scene to monitor the situation.
+Because shifting winds remained a concern, even after the fire was contained, weather experts were called to the scene to monitor the situation.
 Officials do not believe that chemical particles, if any, released through smoke plumes pose threats to air quality or the community.

 for more features.